 - Commissioning Punch List,

 - To-Do List,

 🚀 The term “punch” in this context refers to marking off or “punching out” items on the list as they are completed or corrected.

 🟩 Why are they Important?

-- to identify trends in issues, allowing the captured data to be analyzed to understand any recurring or common problems and their root causes,
+✅ – Trends: Identify trends in issues, allowing the captured data to be analyzed to understand any recurring or common problems, their root causes, and proposed solutions,

-- reduce delays and costs by noting and closing out issues and observations early,
+✅ – Programme Management: Helps reduce delays and costs by capturing and closing out issues and observations early,

 To read more on the members of the commissioning/project team see our article: THE COMMISSIONING TEAM | Example Organigram for each stage